FailAcademy/learning/wdp-vancouver/_slides/week-03/02-gulp.md

 1. Create a named `lint` task in your `gulpfile.js`
 2. Add the `lint` task as a dependency for the `scripts` task

+???

+Remind them to test the `lint` task.

+Show an example of the `link` task throwing an error and warning.

+Note, lint errors means the task is stopped and will not make it to the minified file.

 ---